 - EPA, USFS, and CARB compliant

-- A limited 3-year warranty that covers labor parts and services nationwide
+- Not one year but a limited 3-year warranty that covers labor parts and services nationwide

-- Dual fuel so you can use gas or propane
+- It is a dual fuel generator so you can use gas or propane

-- Fuel efficient eco-mode giving you up to 18 hours of 3.4 gallons of fuel
+- Fuel efficient generator eco-mode giving you up to 18 hours with a tank capacity of3.4 gallons of fuel

 - Telescoping handle for easy moving